TexZK/TDA8425_emu/README.md

 The library can optionally apply a high-pass filter at 10 Hz to the inputs, in order to emulate the DC removal shown in the frequency response charts.

-It is activated by the `TDA8425_USE_DC_REMOVAL` preprocessor symbol.

-### Filter model cache

-Although rare, it might be possible to continuously change bass and treble gains.
-This would recompute filter coefficients each time.

-In order to speed up processing, the `TDA8425_USE_MODEL_CACHE` preprocessor symbol lets precompute all the possible models at the specified sample rate, within `TDA8425_Chip_Setup()`.
-This way, changing gains means to simply switch to another precomputed model.

-This option is disabled by default.

 _______________________________________________________________________________

 ## Stereo modes